kirbong/rutgers-iti-oop/Midterm-Project/readme.md

 - How to further implement/use Requests package
 - How to further implement/use Re package
 - Caching using Pickle for faster searches
+- How to implement expressions in future programming in libraries.
+- RegEx Functions will help replace dialogs in processors and text editors.

 **Written by Kristen Marcinek, Tiffany Alston, and Scott Mitchell**